adammcdonagh/open-task-framework/README.md

 - `OTF_LOG_DIRECTORY` - Path under which log files are written
 - `OTF_RUN_ID` - (meant for internal use) An aggregator for log files.
 When set, all log files for a run will go under this sub directory.
 E.g. running a batch, all execution and transfer logs will be dropped into this sub directory, rather than a directory for each task name.
 This is equivalent to using `-r` or `--runId` command line arguments, which is generally preferred.
 - `OTF_SSH_KEY` - The private SSH key to use by default for all SSH connections.
 This is essential when using a basic docker container to trigger OTF.
 If not specified, it will default to use any private SSH keys available to the user executing the application.
+- `OTF_REMOTE_SCRIPT_BASE_DIR` - Alternative location to drop the temporary `transfer.py` script on remote hosts using SSH protocol.
+Default is `/tmp`
+- `OTF_STAGING_DIR` - Staging base directory to place files before they're dropped into their final location.
+Default is `/tmp`

 ## Logging